briansiaw5/Time_Series_Regression_Analysis/README.md

 ## Introduction

-This project aims to perform time series regression analysis on [describe the dataset or time series data].
-The primary objective is to [mention the goal, such as predicting future values, understanding trends, etc.].
+This project aims to perform a time series regression analysis on training data, test data, stores data, oil price data and a few others The primary objective is to build a model that can accurately predict the unit sales for lots of items sold at different Favorita stores.

 The analysis includes:
 - Data preprocessing and feature engineering